cms-dev/cms/docs/Internals.rst

 serve a Python console (accessible with netcat), running in the same interpreter instance as the service, allowing to inspect and modify its data, live.
-It will be bound to a local UNIX domain socket, usually at :file:`/var/local/run/cms/{service}_{shard}`.
-Access is granted only to users belonging to the cmsuser group.
+It will be bound to a local UNIX domain socket, usually at :file:`{target}/run/{service}_{shard}`.
-Although there's no authentication mechanism to prevent unauthorized access, the restrictions on the file should make it safe to run the backdoor everywhere, even on workers that are used as contestants' machines.
+Although there's no authentication mechanism to prevent unauthorized access, the socket is accessible only to the ``cmsuser``, which should make it safe to run the backdoor everywhere, even on workers that are used as contestants' machines.
 You can use ``rlwrap`` to add basic readline support.
 For example, the following is a complete working connection command:

 .. sourcecode:: bash

-    rlwrap netcat -U /var/local/run/cms/EvaluationService_0
+    rlwrap netcat -U ~/cms/run/EvaluationService_0

 Substitute ``netcat`` with your implementation (``nc``, ``ncat``, etc.) if needed.